 Call for Papers

-We are currently inviting submissions for our March 2025 issue with a deadline of February 1, 2025.
+We are currently inviting submissions for our November 2025 issue with a deadline of September 1, 2025.
+Submissions before July 1 will receive priority attention.

 As always, we are looking for well-written, conceptually-rich submissions that address questions and concerns relevant to coaching researchers and coach practitioners.
 These may be in the form of: